avirakesh/bedside-pi/README.md

 - API Key from [DarkSky](https://darksky.net/dev/).
 This is used to access weather information.
 - Android Phone with [BedSide Pi companion app](https://play.google.com/store/apps/details?id=com.highonh2o.tabletoppi)

 ## Setting Things Up
 **Note: This process assumes you have a Raspberry Pi 3.
 If you have some other model, or are using this on a web hosting, you might have to change a few things.**

 ####1.
-Setting up Pi as a web server
+Setting up Node.js on Pi

-  1. Install Apache:
+  1. Installing Node.js

-    Install Apache using the following command:
+    If you haven't done so in a while, run the following commands:

-        sudo apt-get install apache2 -y
+        sudo apt-get update

-  2. Test web server:
+        sudo apt-get upgrade

-      Open a browser on Pi and go to **http://localhost/**
+    Now your Pi is ready to go.
+Use the following commands to install Node and npm:

-  3. Install PHP:
+      Add the package repository:

-    Install PHP using the following command:
+        curl -sLS https://apt.adafruit.com/add | sudo bash

-        sudo apt-get install php5 libapache2-mod-php5 -y
+     Install Node:

-  4. Test PHP:
+        sudo apt-get install node

-    Test PHP using the following command:
+     Test Node:

-        php -version
+        node -v

-**NOTE: For a more details on how to setup Pi as a web server, [go here](https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md)**
+**NOTE: The repository is managed by adafruit.
+To know more about how to setup Node.js on Pi, go to the [official website](https://learn.adafruit.com/node-embedded-development/installing-node-dot-js)**

-Now that you Pi is successfully set up as a web server, we can go to the next step.
+Now that Node.js is successfully setup on Pi, we can continue to the next step.

 ####2.
 Setting up BedSide Pi